chwong1996/myhome/_posts/2019-06-19-settling-down.markdown

 A couple days ago my landlord Jay proposed to have a drink with the house, as mid-week drinking became our favourite past-time hobby we decided to go to the nearest Weatherspoon for a pint.

 Don’t be daft, no one ever goes to Spoons for a pint.
-You started off with one, then you started doing rounds with everyone, then before we realised Punk IPA was doing all the talking for us.
+You started off with one, almost immediately you started doing rounds with everyone, within the next 47 seconds before we realised Punk IPA was doing all the talking for us.
 But then Jay presented something he’s learnt from this book: Ikigai - The Japanese Secret to a Long and Happy Life, by Hector Garcia and Francesc Miralles, and that book came with a Venn diagram:
 <img src="{{ site.baseurl }}/img/blogs/ikigai.jpg" alt="">

 Ikigai is a Japanese concept that means “a reason for being”; and having a clearly defined ikigai brings satisfaction, happiness and meaning to life, ikigai is the reason we get up in the morning.

 Back to Jay.
 He used to work as a strategic planner in the oil and gas industry, with that he while he did not really enjoy what he was working for, he was bloody good at it, and he obviously got a fat paycheque to compensate for whatever he did not enjoy, it was with that job he bought a house at a young age, then he got a couple more houses to his name, and became a man of what he is right now.
 Then he got laid off, had a holiday and started working for a charity as a strategy planner, for a fraction of his previous salary.

-He was well-off, very middle-classed; but feeling pretty guilty, a point made obvious when he was mentioning his past he was very regretful of what he’s done.
+He was well-off, very middle-classed, very "living in a semi-detached house in Kent with 3 kids a hot wife and a dog, with a Range Rover and Ford Galaxy parked in the front porch" type of guy; but feeling pretty guilty, a point made obvious when he was mentioning his past he was very regretful of what he’s done.
 And he said:

 “If I had followed Ikigai’s diagram, I wouldn’t be your landlord, but I would be a lot happier”.